Business Intelligence

 Best features of Tableau

-- Stronger presentation-grade visual: Tableau gives designers deeper control over layout, formatting, and visual styling, which helps when teams need dashboards that feel polished or highly customized
+• Stronger presentation-grade visuals: Tableau gives designers deeper control over layout, formatting, and visual styling, which helps when teams need dashboards that feel polished or highly customized.

 Limitations of Tableau